-Students who complete all General Honors courses with a grade of B or better, and who maintain a cumulative GPA of 3.2 or better, will be awarded a General Honors Certificate.
+Students who complete all General Honors courses with a grade of B or better, and who maintain a cumulative GPA of 3.2 or better, and who have no Community Honor Code infractions will be awarded a General Honors Certificate.
 All honors coursework and successful completion of the General Honors Program will be noted at graduation and on the student's official transcript.